Craft Breweries in Baltimore

 Skip the brand’s ubiquitous Irish stout and in favor of one of the experimental beers brewed on-site in Maryland—the first Guinness brewery opened in the U.S. in more than 60 years.

-Crack open a Loose Cannon and you’ll feel like you’re the new mate on board.
+Crack open a Loose Cannon from Baltimore’s largest craft brewery, and you’ll feel like you’re the new mate on board.
 This triple-hopped IPA is both a fragrant and potent flavor of Baltimore.

 Nepenthe Brewing Co.

-Try a juicy sour from the Polydribbles series, or a single hop pale ale from the Tiny Tyrant series.
+This award-winning Hampden brewery offers creative brews, from their juicy sour from the Polydribbles series to the single hop pale ale from the Tiny Tyrant series.

 Suspended Brewing Co.